-Needs Addressed Funding Create and Sustain Affordable Housing Homelessness Prevention Neighborhood Stabilization HOME: \$42,761 Description Administration of the HOME program.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities N/A HOME Administration Fund Location Description Waterloo Community Development- 620 Mulberry St. Ste 202 Waterloo, IA 50703 Planned Activities HOME Administration 9 Project Name CDBG-CV Public Services Target Area Citywide Goals Supported Public Services Needs Addressed Create and Sustain Affordable Housing Homelessness Prevention Neighborhood Stabilization Funding CDBG-CV: \$239,782 Description This project will provide public service agencies funding to provide assistance to individuals and families to prevent, prepare for and respond to the coronavirus pandemic.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 20 households will benefit from the activity.
+Estimate the number and type of families that will benefit from the proposed activities N/A HOME Administration Fund Location Description Waterloo Community Development- 620 Mulberry St. Ste 202 Waterloo, IA 50703 Planned Activities HOME Administration 11 Project Name CDBG-CV Public Services Target Area Citywide Goals Supported Public Services Needs Addressed Create and Sustain Affordable Housing Homelessness Prevention Neighborhood Stabilization Funding CDBG-CV: \$614,778 Description This project will provide public service agencies funding to provide assistance to individuals and families to prevent, prepare for and respond to the coronavirus pandemic.
+Target Date 6/30/2021 Estimate the number and type of families Our current estimated number of families to be assisted from public service activities is 300.
+Defined below by household or person. that will benefit from the proposed 180 People assisted in activites with low/moderate income other than housing benefit. activities 60 Households assisted in activities for low/moderate income housing benefit.
+40 People assisted with overnight shelter.
+20 People assisted with activites to prevent homelessness.
 Location Description The Location of the Public Services will be deteremined.
 Planned Activities Public Services activities will be limited to activities that prevent, prepare for and respond to COVID-19.
+Project Name CDBG-CV Emergency Repairs